 Anaheim's theme park history predates Disneyland, however.
 In 1934, Cornelia Knott established a fried-chicken restaurant on her husband's berry farm.
 Her boysenberry pies and jellies were a smash hit, and customers often waited in line.
 To keep them amused, Walter Knott built a Wild West Ghost Town.
 Additional themed attractions soon resulted in California's first theme park, known as Knott's Berry Farm.

 The Disneyland resort area expanded rapidly in the 1990s with the backing of the city of Anaheim, which recognized the city's marketing value as a resort center.
 In 2001, Disney California Adventure opened.
-The Anaheim Walk of Fame opened in 2007 for the city's sesquicentennial (150th anniversary), along with The Muzeo, a major fine-art museum with a permanent collection and three rotating exhibits each year.
+The Anaheim Walk of Fame opened in 2007 for the city's sesquicentennial (150th anniversary).

 Anaheim spreads over 50 sq mi/130 sq km, so a bit of planning goes a long way when it comes to sightseeing.
 The most interesting sites are arranged in three regional groupings: Downtown Anaheim, Disney Resort to the south and the Platinum District.
 To save time and energy, group your sightseeing according to geography.
 For example, Disneyland, Disney California Adventure and Anaheim GardenWalk should naturally be done together—although Disneyland itself is so large that many visitors spend the entire day, or even a weekend or longer there.